BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Steps to claim your BetMGM bonus code for Seattle vs New England
+How to claim the bonus code for BetMGM and bet on Seattle vs New England

-Follow these steps to claim your BetMGM bonus code SI1500 and bet on the Championship game between Seattle and New England.
+Getting started with this BetMGM promo code takes just a few simple steps to begin betting on the Big Game.

-- Make your first deposit of at least $10 to activate the promotion.
+- Make your first deposit of at least $10 to activate the welcome offer.

-- Place your first real money wager on any Seattle vs New England market.
+- Place your first real money wager on any Seattle vs New England betting market.

-- If your bet loses, receive bonus bets equal to your stake up to $1,500.
+- Collect your winnings if successful, or receive bonus bets if your wager loses.

-BetMGM consistently provides ongoing promotions for existing customers beyond the initial welcome offer.
-Current users can find daily odds boosts, parlay bonuses, and sport-specific promotions in the app's dedicated promotions section.
-These recurring offers help maximize betting value throughout the sports calendar.
+For more details about this operator's features and betting options, check out our comprehensive BetMGM review.

-Check the BetMGM Sportsbook app regularly under the 'Promos' tab to discover the latest bonus opportunities and enhanced odds for major sporting events.
+BetMGM consistently provides ongoing promotions for existing customers beyond the initial welcome bonus.
+These regular offers include profit boosts, parlay bonuses, and special event promotions that enhance your betting experience.
+You can find the latest available promotions by navigating to the 'Promos' tab within the BetMGM Sportsbook mobile app or desktop platform.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.